8 Healthy Ninja Creami Recipes My Family Loves.

 3. Process using the Ice Cream setting.

 4. Create a small hole in the centre, add the cookies, and use the Mix-In function.
+You can add a few extra broken up cookies on top if you like.

 Nutrition (per serving)